1946 Cabinet Mission to India: Interim government and breakdown

 Concerned by the diminishing British power, Wavell was eager to inaugurate an interim government.
 Disregarding Jinnah's vote, he authorised a cabinet in which Nehru was the interim prime minister.
 Sidelined and with his Pakistan of "groups" refused, Jinnah became distraught.
-To achieve Pakistan and impose on Congress that he could not be sidelined, he resorted to calling for his supporters to utilize "direct action" to demonstrate their support for Pakistan, in the same manner as Gandhi's civil disobedience campaigns, though it led to rioting and massacres on religious grounds in some areas.
+To achieve Pakistan and impose on Congress that he could not be sidelined, he resorted to calling for his supporters to use "direct action" to demonstrate their support for Pakistan in the same manner as Gandhi's civil disobedience campaigns, but it led to rioting and massacres on religious grounds in some areas.
 Direct Action Day further increased Wavell's resolve to establish the interim government.
 On 2 September 1946, Nehru's cabinet was installed.

 Millions of Indian Muslim households flew black flags to protest the installation of the Congress government.
 Jinnah did not himself join the interim government but sent Liaquat Ali Khan into it to play a secondary role.
 Congress did not want to give him the important position of home minister and instead allowed him the post of finance minister.
-Liaquat Ali Khan infuriated Congress by using his role to prevent the functioning of Congress ministries, demonstrating (under Jinnah's instructions) the impossibility of a single government for India.
+Liaquat Ali Khan infuriated Congress by using his role to prevent the functioning of Congress ministries.
+He demonstrated, under Jinnah's instructions, the impossibility of a single government for India.

 Britain tried to revive the Cabinet Mission's scheme by sending Nehru, Jinnah and Wavell in December to meet Attlee, Cripps and Pethick-Lawrence.
-The inflexible arguments were enough to cause Nehru to return to India and announce that "we have now altogether stopped looking towards London."
+The inflexible arguments were enough to cause Nehru to return to India and announce that "we have now altogether stopped looking towards London".
 Meanwhile, Wavell commenced the Constituent Assembly, which the League boycotted.
 He anticipated that the League would enter it as it had joined the interim government.
 Instead, the Congress became more forceful and asked him to drop ministers from the Muslim League.
-Wavell was also not able to obtain a declaration from the British government that would articulate their goals.
+Wavell also could not obtain a declaration from the British government that would articulate its goals.

+On 15 December 1946, Mahatma Gandhi met the Assam Congress leaders and told them to refuse to join Group C in the Constituent Assembly.
+He continued : "If you do not act correctly and now, Assam will be finished.
+Tell Mr Bardoloi I do not feel the least uneasiness.
+My mind is made up.
+Assam must not lose its soul.
+It must uphold it against the whole world...
+It is an impertinent suggestion that Bengal should dominate Assam in any way."
+Thus, he rejected the Grouping Scheme in Cabinet Mission Plan to prevent Muslim League from controlling Hindu-majority Assam.
+Gandhi feared that League would use its power in a confederal arrangement, to continue large-scale Muslim infiltration into Assam, and make it a Muslim-majority province.

 In the context of the worsening situation, Wavell drew up a breakdown plan that provided for a gradual British exit, but his plan was considered fatalistic by the Cabinet.
 When he insisted on his plan, he was replaced with Lord Mountbatten.